-3. Bristles of calyx tube elongating to as much as 3.5 (–4) mm, the outer ones widely spreading to reflexed; axis of inflorescence with conspicuous widely spreading scattered long hairs; sepals ca. 2–2.7 (–3) mm long; fruiting floral tube ± top-shaped, often conspicuously grooved, ca. 3–4.5 mm wide (excluding bristles); common throughout Michigan.
+3. Bristles of floral tube elongating to as much as 3.5 (–4) mm; axis of inflorescence with conspicuous widely spreading scattered long hairs; sepals ca. 2–2.7 (–3) mm long; fruiting floral tube ± top-shaped, often conspicuously grooved, ca. 3–4.5 mm wide (excluding bristles); common throughout Michigan.

-3. Bristles of floral tube elongating at most to 2 mm, ascending or slightly spreading; axis of inflorescence with very few if any long hairs; sepals (calyx lobes) ca. 1.5–1.8 mm long; fruiting floral tube ± hemispherical with rounded sides, slightly if at all grooved, ca. 2–2.5 mm wide; very rare, in southern Lower Peninsula.
+3. Bristles of floral tube elongating at most to 2 mm; axis of inflorescence with few or no long hairs; sepals (calyx lobes) ca. 1.5–1.8 mm long; fruiting floral tube ± hemispherical with rounded sides, inconspicuously grooved, ca. 2–3 mm wide; rare, southern Lower Peninsula.

-2. Axis of inflorescence without glands, or these sparse and ± hidden by pubescence; grooves of floral tube with a strip of white appressed hairs (strigose); bristles of floral tube ± strongly ascending or erect.
+2. Axis of inflorescence without glands, or these sparse and ± hidden by pubescence; grooves of floral tube with a strip of white appressed hairs (strigose), these sometimes sparse; bristles of floral tube ± strongly ascending or erect.

 4. Lower surface of leaflets velvety to the touch, the hairs ± strongly spreading; stipules of mid-cauline leaves ovate-reniform, ± coarsely but regularly toothed; southern half of the Lower Peninsula.